 Install your new water feeds, bringing the hot and cold water directly up from below, between the studs.
 Avoid running feeds horizontally or drilling through studs.
 Tie into the old system if you have copper feeds or run new PEX tubing if you have a compression port system, such as Manabloc.

 Allow for adequate slope on your drains.
-Minimum slope for waste drains is a fall of ¼ inch per every 4 feet of linear drainpipe.
+According to Arch Toolbox, the minimum slope for waste drains depends on the diameter of the pipe and ranges from a fall of 1/16 to 1/4 inches per every 1 foot of linear drainpipe.
 On a sink drain, you need at least a 2-inch pipe; a shower also requires a 2-inch drainpipe, but the toilet needs a larger 3-inch or 4-inch drainpipe.
 Avoid using a slope with more grade than recommended for a toilet to prevent liquid from out-running solid waste in the pipe.

 Pressurize your new water feeds before placing your fixtures.
 Do this by capping off the ends of all the hot and cold water tubing and also capping the drains.
 Turn on the water source and allow the pipes to fill with pressurized water.
 Leave the pipes pressurized for a few hours and check for leaks before placing the fixtures and installing the fittings.